shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc20-pos-bridge-sdk.md

 The contract probably has not mapped yet.

+** Geth not running**

-* If you have not run Geth, you will get an error like this
+If you have not run Geth, you will get an error like this:

 ```text
 (node:3962) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch().
 To terminate the node process on unhandled promise rejection, use the CLI flag `--unhandled-rejections=strict` (see https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode). (rejection id: 1)